dqops/dqo/docs/checks/column/datetime/date-values-in-future-percent.md

 **Check description**

 Verifies that the percentage of date values in future in a column does not exceed the maximum accepted percentage.
-Creates a separate data quality check (and an alert) for each monthly partition.
+Stores a separate data quality check result for each monthly partition.

 |Data quality check name|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|
 |----------|----------|----------|-----------------|-----------------|------------|